 This was our first experience with T1D at an ER.
 If at all possible it will be our last.
 Emergency Room doctors and nurses do what they do well.
 They provide needed emergency care.
 However, they tend to be unfamiliar with how to treat type 1 diabetes and especially pediatric type 1 diabetes.

 Mr. Mister has a way with analogies.
 It is one of the many things I love about him.
 “Going to your average local ER with type 1 diabetes is like taking a Lamborghini for a tuneup at a Chevy dealership.
 Sure they might figure out how to change the oil but will they use the right kind?
 They are a Chevy dealership and can handle 90% of the cars out there but NOT all.”

-My point is if you do need to go to the ER, go with the knowledge that you need to advocate for yourself or your loved one.
-Do not expect to be able to hand over care of you or your loved one’s type 1 diabetes needs.
+My point is if you do need to go to the ER, go with the knowledge that you need to advocate for yourself and your loved one.
+Do not expect to be able to hand over care of your loved one’s type 1 diabetes needs.
 Bring your own insulin and supplies.
 Bring your own low blood sugar supplies.
 Call your endocrinologist.
-This is yet another reason to have your endo’s after hours phone number handy.
+This is yet another reason to have your endocrinologist‘s after hours phone number handy.
 Let them know you are going to the ER and why.
 Ask their advice.
 Have your endocrinologist speak to the ER doctor.

-This is what has served our family well so far over these past 6 years.
+This is what has served our family well so far over the years.
 Tell us about your experience with T1D, colds and flu.
 What works best for your family?